rangaomkaram/rangaomkaram/README.md

       </ul>

 - 📫 I worked with Software Tools like VSCode, QTCreator, and QGIS.
-- 📫 I worked as a Geo-Spatial Analyst intern (Domain: Agriculture) at John Deere
+- 📫 I worked as a Geo-Spatial Analyst intern (Domain: Agriculture)